 A more newbie-friendly alternative is to go for a regular savings plan, which is sort of a subscription plan to your investment of choice.

 You don’t even have to open a brokerage account with this option!
 Just sign up for either the DBS Invest-Saver or OCBC Blue Chip Investment Plan and set up a recurring contribution of at least $100/month.
 The bank will do the rest.
+However, be aware that this added convenience comes at a higher cost, as management fees tend to be steeper.
+Additionally, you may find yourself with less control over your investments, as banks aren’t typically known for offering a truly hands-off experience for their clients.

 After you get comfortable with investing, you can look into similar products from brokerages, such as the POEMS Share Builders Plan, FSMOne Regular Savings Plan, or the SAXO Regular Savings Plan below.

-Conclusion: Should you invest in ETFs in Singapore?
+Conclusion: Should you invest in ETFs?

 To recap, ETFs are a good fit for you if you’re looking for a low-cost, low-barrier-to-entry way to start investing.